Tasmanian Government Railways R class

-The Tasmanian Government Railways R class was a class of 4-6-2 steam locomotives operated by the Tasmanian Government Railways.
+The Tasmanian Government Railways R class was a class of steam locomotives built in 1923 with a "Pacific" 4-6-2 wheel arrangement.

 History

-In 1923, the Tasmanian Government Railways took delivery of four 4-6-2 locomotives from Perry Engineering, Gawler as replacements for the A class.
+In 1923, the Tasmanian Government Railways took delivery of four 4-6-2 locomotives from Perry Engineering, Gawler, South Australia, as replacements for the A class.
 They operated on the Western, Derwent Valley, Main and Fingal lines.

 In 1938, R3 and R4 were fitted with streamlining similar to the Victorian Railways S class for operation of Hobart to Launceston expresses.
-This was removed in the late 1940s.
+They were also painted emerald green with cream stripes to fit the sets of carriages which were in the same livery.
+The streamlining was removed in the late 1940s.
 All were withdrawn in 1956/57.